saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 Across the US-Canada border, between 2009 to 2018, the top five busiest ports overall are Buffalo-Niagara Falls, Blaine, Champlain-Rousses Point, Detroit and Port Huron.
 The top two busiest ports for people traffic are Buffalo-Niagara Falls and Blaine.
 Both of these ports are close to metropolitan cities and are located towards the end of US-Canada border line.
 For its vehicle traffic, the top two busiest ports are Buffalo-Niagara Falls and Detroit.
 There is an increase in people traffic from 2010-2012 for the ports in Buffalo-Niagara Falls and Blaine, then there is a decline from 2013 and another uptick starting in 2017.
 The people and vehicle traffic for at the Champlain-Rousses Point port stays relatively steady across the year compared to the other busy ports.

-# *Question 3: Which are the top 5 busiest ports between US and Mexico?*
+# *Question 3: What are the top 5 busiest ports along the US-Mexico border?*

 Similar to question 2, for this question, line graphs were used to look at the people traffic and the vehicle traffic across the US-Mexico border.
 However, because there are significantly less ports across the US-Mexico border, bar graphs were also included to provide some additional insight.